robertdebock/ansible-role-nextcloud/README.md

 # [nextcloud](#nextcloud)

-Install and configure nextcloud on your system.
+Install and configure Nextcloud on your system.

 |Travis|GitHub|Quality|Downloads|Version|
 |------|------|-------|---------|-------|